 What is it?
 Rum from the Foursquare distillery in Barbados, molasses based.
-The rum in this bottling in a blend of both column still and pot still rum that have been aged for at least 12 years in tropical conditions, leading to a higher rate of evaporation and increased spirit/wood interaction, so it’s likely compared to a European aged product of around 18-24 years old.
+The rum in this bottling in a blend of both column still and pot still rum that have been aged for at least 12 years in tropical conditions, leading to a higher rate of evaporation and increased spirit/wood interaction, so it’s likely compared to a European aged product of around 24-30 years old.
 I’ve been looking for information on cask make-up on this and the only information I can find that I really trust is from Wes over at TheFatRumPirate, where it states the rum contains 90% ex-bourbon matured rum and 10% ex-Madeira matured rum, which are subsequently blended for a marrying period before bottling.
-Wes speaks to the distilleries about their products, so I’ll trust what he says on this one.

 Coloured, chill filtered and bottled at 40% abv